-However, I encourage you to take a close look at how you spend your time.
+However, take a close look at how your time is spent.
 Please understand there is a huge difference between being busy and being productive.
-Whereas many people believe they have no room in their daily schedule for exercise, upon closer examination they spend a lot of time on frivolous activities such as checking email, scrolling through social media, debating what to wear to work, and catching "just one more" episode of Ozark.
+Whereas many people believe they have no room in their daily schedule for exercise, upon closer examination they spend a lot of time on frivolous activities such as scrolling through social media and watching television.

 Listen: We're not talking about spending hours at the gym.
 Instead, we're talking about 30 to 45 minutes a day.
-When you consider this makes up a measly three percent of a 24-hour day ... this hardly seems like an absurd ask considering exercise's countless benefits.
+When you consider those minutes make up roughly three percent of a 24-hour day ... this hardly seems like an absurd ask considering exercise's countless benefits.

 "Ok, so what do you do in those 30-45 minutes?"

 I'm glad you asked.
-The following is a quick overview of how I structure my workouts.
-As you can see, I use a combination of walking, lifting, rowing, and stretching:
+The following is a quick overview of how I structure my workouts which include a combination of walking, lifting, rowing, and stretching:

 Monday: 20 min walk/20 min lift